DeFuniak Springs, Florida: Farming

-The surrounding landscape of Lake DeFuniak is decorated for the holidays between Thanksgiving and New Year's Day to celebrate the holiday season.
-This is known to locals as the "Christmas Reflections".

 Geography

-DeFuniak Springs is located at 30°43'N 86°7'W (30.721, –86.119).

 The city is located in the Florida Panhandle along Interstate 10 and U.S. Routes 90 and 331.
 I-10 runs south of the city from west to east, providing access from exit 85 (U.S. Route 331).
 I-10 leads east 119 mi to Tallahassee, the state capital, and west 80 mi to Pensacola.
 U.S. Route 90 runs through the city from west to east as Nelson Avenue, and leads east 12 mi to Ponce de Leon and west 29 mi to Crestview.
 U.S. Route 331 is the main north–south route in the city and its main connection to the Gulf coast.
-U.S. 331 leads northwest 25 mi to Florala, Alabama and south 26 mi to U.S. Route 98 near Santa Rosa Beach.
+U.S. 331 leads northwest 25 mi to Florala, Alabama, and south 26 mi to U.S. Route 98 near Santa Rosa Beach.
 Florida State Road 83 also runs through the city as well, leading south to Santa Rosa Beach (with U.S. 331) and north 19 mi to the Florida-Alabama state line.

 According to the United States Census Bureau, the city has a total area of 11.2 sqmi, of which 11.0 sqmi is land, and 0.3 sqmi (2.49%) is water.

+Neighborhoods

+DeFuniak Springs, Florida has several neighborhoods, including the Historic District, Paxton, Mossy Head, and other unincorporated communities:

+The Historic District is the center of the city, featuring the 260-acre Chipley Park and Lake DeFuniak, which is fed by natural springs.
+The area also includes the Historic Downtown District, which has shops, restaurants, and bakeries.

+Paxton is a family-friendly community with agricultural history, lakes for kayaking, and Britton Hill, which is home to Florida's highest point.

+Magnolia Cemetery which is owned and operated by the City of DeFuniak Springs is located in the northeast section of DeFuniak Springs.

 Climate

-DeFuniak Springs has a humid subtropical climate (Cfa).
+DeFuniak Springs has a humid subtropical climate (Cfa) with abundant precipitation, particularly during the summer months, due to its location on the Gulf Coast and consequent vulnerability to tropical storms and hurricanes.